thunderbird/thunderbird-android/docs/engineering/rfcs/0003-render-inline-images-in-plain-text-messages.md

 - **Strict, Apple-Mail-only heuristic.** Inline only images that exactly match the Apple Mail shape (explicit `Content-Disposition: inline`, sibling of text parts, no HTML).
-Lowest false-positive risk, but narrower than Desktop and would still render some messages differently from desktop. **Rejected** in favour of Desktop parity, which the preference makes safe to default on.
+Lowest false-positive risk, but narrower than Desktop and would still render some standards-based messages differently from desktop.
+  - **Rejected** in favour of handling the standards-based shape directly.

 - **Add a user-visible setting.** This would mirror Desktop's `mail.inline_attachments` preference and provide an opt-out for users who prefer an attachment-only view.